-Subsection 9.
-The Minister for Economic and Business Affairs may, by agreement with the relevant minister, lay down rules on the Danish Maritime Authority's co-operation with other public authorities and decide that the powers for the Minister of Economic and Business Affairs and the Danish Maritime Authority under this Act be exercised by other public authorities.
+Subsection 7.
+The Minister for Business and Growth may, by agreement with the relevant minister, lay down rules on the Danish Maritime Authority's co-operation with other public authorities and ports and decide that the powers of the Minister for Business and Growth and the Danish Maritime Authority under this act be exercised by other public authorities.

-Subsection 10.
-The Minister for Economic and Business Affairs may lay down rules on complaints, including the provision that decisions made by the Danish Maritime Authority or other public authorities in accordance with this Act cannot be referred to another administrative authority.
+Subsection 8.
+The Minister for Business and Growth may lay down rules on complaints, including the provision that decisions made by the Danish Maritime Authority and other public authorities in accordance with this act cannot be referred to another administrative authority.